 One helpful example here is to think about a payroll provider.
 My company outsources payroll processing to a third party.
 Never once has this payroll provider asked me for, or offered assistance with, my recruiting processes.
 How do they know that my company is not breaking the law as it relates to hiring practices?
 Are they certain I am paying my employees according to all relevant state and federal laws?
 No, they have no idea.

-Valor Paytech offers dual pricing functionality on the terminal, virtual terminal, mobile swiper, etc. It is my company's responsibility to research the relevant laws governing my hiring practices and to engage an attorney or HR professional when necessary.
+It is my company's responsibility to research the relevant laws governing my hiring practices and to engage an attorney or HR professional when necessary.
 The payroll processing company is providing me with functionality and services that allow me to pay my employees.
 That's it.